-The researchers at Oak Ridge National Laboratory used Summit to perform simulations of more than 8,000 possible compounds to screen for those that have the most opportunity to have an impact on the disease, by binding to the main “spike” protein of the coronavirus, rendering it unable to infect host cells.
+The researchers at Oak Ridge National Laboratory used Summit to perform simulations of more than 8,000 possible compounds to screen for those that have the most likely to have an impact on the disease.
+This occurs by binding to the main “spike” protein of the coronavirus, rendering it unable to infect host cells.
 They ranked the compounds of interest that could have value in experimental studies of the virus. *

 Still some way to go, though

-IBM Watson in action, too, against Covid-19 and its impact
+IBM Watson in action, too, against COVID-19 and its impact

 If you have any further questions, please do not hesitate to contact me at email@example.com

 The use of public cloud services has increased significantly over the past 10 years.
 Depending on the research applied, between 20 and 30 percent of all workloads have been transferred to a cloud environment.
 However, this excludes operationally critical and latency-sensitive workloads, as the latency between cloud servers and data sources has become too great. […]

 Leverages IBM Cloud and confidential computing capabilities to meet security requirements.
 Hypercell is a Finnish company that provides IoT -services for Smart Cities and their stakeholders.
 Hypercell’s service produces massive-scale people flow data that helps cities and their stakeholders to develop their services and to optimize their overall eco-system.
 Hypercell sees a huge value in […]